bintu22/elist_analysis/README.md

 <img width="420" height="302" alt="image" src="https://github.com/user-attachments/assets/f4902a23-2b73-4461-8200-e606b95d5a74" />

 ## Regional Trends
+NA contributed the most towards sales, at 52%.
+Although APAC only contributed 13% of sales, the AOV was the highest amongst the regions at $279.
+Since APAC consumers are high-value customers, this could present an opportunity to improve sales in APAC by increasingly marketing through channels that consumers in APAC engage with and and promoting products that would be popular there.
 Across regions, orders took 7.5 days to deliver with little variaion between regions.
 <img width="1602" height="242" alt="image" src="https://github.com/user-attachments/assets/a35f5e79-25ab-4126-9686-ee0c34f8f69b" />